OutSorcerer/pocket-automl-android-tutorial/README.md

 * Press `EXPORT IN TENSORFLOW LITE FORMAT`

 * Swipe down on the status bar at the top of the screen to open the notification drawer and track export progress.
-It takes few minutes.
+The export takes few minutes.

   <img src="images/export_notification_progress.png?raw=true" style="width: 50%" />